reecebygrave1/Documentation/README.md

 ## What are you aiming to achieve

-Im aiming to create a website that presents inforamtion about camp china to people who are intrestend in wanting to participate with the camp
+Im aiming to create a website that presents inforamtion about camp china to people who are intrestend in wanting to participate with the camp.

 ## constraints